 If your master suite is instead on the second floor with other bedrooms, consider moving the laundry room to the second floor or even into the master suite.
 Lugging the laundry up and down the stairs is a chore, so situating the laundry room where most of the laundry is generated makes sense.
 If you have bedrooms on split levels, then a first-floor laundry probably makes more sense.

 Many homeowners like to design a siting area within their master suite.
 This can provide a nice, quiet space to relax away from kids or visitors to the house.
 If you use this design element, consider how you want to situate your siting area relative to your lot.
 If you plan on spending a great deal of time here, then maybe placing the sitting area where it has a good view outside is important.
 If it will only be an occasional respite, then you should consider saving the good views for more used rooms like the great room.

 Whether you like to keep the master suite simple or you want a space loaded with amenities, there is a log home that will be just right for you.
-Please contact Real Log Homes today to get started designing a log home with your perfect master suite.
+Please call Real Log Homes today or fill out the form below for more information.